 Starting A Blog That Matters

-Starting a blog shouldn’t be expensive and complicated and to avoid glitches and complications, I will be listing a few things that you need to do.
+Starting a blog shouldn’t be expensive or complicated.
+To avoid glitches and complications, I will be listing a few things that you need to do.

-It’s actually disturbing to discover that lots of people jump into blogging because they’ve heard of someone’s amazing experiences in the blogging profession.
+It’s actually disturbing to discover that lots of people jump into blogging because they’ve heard about someone’s amazing experiences in the blogging profession.
 Such people do not blog because they want to but because they believe that blogging is a very simple thing to do and an easy way to make money.
-Bottom line is, if you do not have the passion to blog, please don’t let someone’s success story lead you into wasting your money, time and resource.
+Bottom line is, if you do not have the passion to blog, please don’t let someone’s success story lead you into a long money, time and money wasting trip.
 Results most times, do not come as fast you believe they should.

 When starting a blog or a business online, one of the most important features for getting the word out is your business’ domain name.
 Think of the domain name as the name by which your business will always be known online & offline, example facebook.com.